-Veronica Davies joined the Art History department as a Lecturer in November, 2013, having held a previous temporary lecturer contract (2010-12) and worked as a consultant in the department in various capacities.
+Veronica Davies has worked in the Art History department as a Lecturer from November, 2013 to July, 2017, having held a previous temporary lecturer contract (2010-12), and continues to work as a consultant in the department in various capacities.
 She did her first degree with the OU, and, following a career with an IT focus in the civil service, returned to become an Associate Lecturer in 1999.
 She co-organised the conference Modern Art and Modernism Revisited held in Milton Keynes in March, 2019.

 She was Hon.
-Secretary of the Association of Art Historians from 2010-13, and in 2012 acted as co-convenor of their international conference, hosted by the OU at Walton Hall.
-She remains an active member of the AAH with a particular interest in advocacy for Art History and widening access to the discipline: a current project involves Art History in the Pub in Bristol.
+Secretary of the Association of Art Historians (now For Art History) from 2010-13, and in 2012 acted as co-convenor of their international conference, hosted by the OU at Walton Hall.
+She remains an active member with a particular interest in advocacy for Art History and widening access to the discipline: a current project involves Art History in the Pub in Bristol.

 An undergraduate project on British World War II war artists led to her research interest in British and German art and art institutions of the 1940s and 50s.
 This was developed in her MA dissertation on exhibitions in Britain during World War II and their relationship with modern art, and extended in her doctoral thesis which compared state art policies, institutional practices and exhibition organisation in Britain and Germany between1945-51, and focused in particular on cultural policies in the British-occupied Zone of North West Germany.
 More recently, support from the OU’s research associate scheme for Associate Lecturers enabled her to carry out research into exhibitions in the early Cold War period of the 1950s.
 She has given a number of related conference papers, and hopes to publish her research in a more comprehensive way before too long.